-Ethelwulf was married firstly to Osburh, the daughter of Oslac of Hampshire, a Jute, originating from the Isle of Wight, purported to have been able to trace his line back to Jarl Hengist, one of the leaders of the first Saxon armies to invade England.
-As well as being learned, she held the reputation of being a highly pious woman and was much respected by the people.
+Ethelwulf was married firstly to Osburh, the daughter of Oslac of Hampshire, a Jute.
+Originating from the Isle of Wight, Oslac was purported to have been able to trace his line back to Jarl Hengist, one of the leaders of the first Saxon armies to invade England.
+As well as being learned, Osburh held the reputation of being a highly pious woman and was much respected by the people.
 The couple had much in common, their children were to be brought up with a deep reverence for religion.
 Osburh produced five sons, four of whom were to reign in turn, after their father.
 She died around 850.

 The highly religious Ethelwulf undertook a pilgrimage to Rome, acompanied by his youngest and best loved son, Alfred.
 On the way back he formed an alliance with Charles the Bald, King of the Franks, taking in marriage his daughter Judith, who was descended from Charlemagne.
 The pair were married at Verberie sur Oise on 1 October, 856 and the new Queen of Wessex was solemnly crowned by the Bishop of Rheims.